rudderlabs/rudder-sdk-js/packages/analytics-js-service-worker/README.md

 RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script (via the JavaScript SDK package) or as a background script service worker (via the [service worker package](https://www.npmjs.com/package/@rudderstack/analytics-js-service-worker)).

-For examples and specific details look into [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/main/examples/chrome-extension/USAGE.md).
+For more details, see [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/main/examples/chrome-extension/USAGE.md).

 ## Usage in Serverless runtimes

 RudderStack JS SDK [service worker](https://www.npmjs.com/package/@rudderstack/analytics-js-service-worker) can be used in serverless runtimes like Cloudflare Workers or Vercel Edge functions.

-For examples and specific details look into:
+For more details see:

 - [Vercel Edge Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/main/examples/serverless/USAGE.md)
 - [Cloudflare Worker Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/main/examples/serverless/USAGE.md)